 Hiring Manager Role - The hiring manager is the person who will select the candidate to fill the vacancy.
 The hiring manager appoints and determines the composition of the search committee, charges the committee, and ensures that search procedures have been followed before an offer is extended.
 Further administrative review may take place.
 As set forth above, the search committee is advisory to the hiring manager; therefore, the hiring manager may not perform search committee functions or engage in activities that may influence the search committee's process/role.
-For additional duties, please see Checklist - Hiring Manager.
+For additional duties, please see Checklist - Hiring Manager

 Search Committee Chair Role.
 The search chair organizes and leads meetings and serves as the committee's liaison to the hiring manager.
 The search chair is responsible for leading the committee through university procedures including producing the final form of input if requested by the hiring manager.
 The search chair is responsible for working with the search assistant to prepare and submit the Candidate Pool Evaluation form to OIE for review and approval before preliminary interviews are scheduled.
 The search chair is expected to create a climate of trust, mutual respect, and consensus building.
 They also are expected to mediate any conflict.
-For additional duties, please see Checklist - Search Committee Chair.
+For additional duties, please see Checklist - Search Committee Chair

 Search Committee Member Role.
-The committee member's role is to assess and screen candidates, follow university search policies and procedures (including requirements related to public records and open meetings laws), and act in an advisory capacity to the hiring manager.
-For additional duties, please see Checklist - Search Committee Member.
+The committee member's role is to assess and screen candidates, follow university search policies and procedures (including requirements related to nondiscrimination, public records, and open meetings laws), and act in an advisory capacity to the hiring manager.
+For additional duties, please see Checklist - Search Committee Member

 Search Assistant Role.
-The search assistant is the committee's representative for procedural matters, provides administrative support, confirms that search participants have completed mandatory search training, ensures retention of required documentation, and verifies whether good faith recruitment efforts were made or if additional efforts need be made as required by federally mandated AAP placement goals.
+The search assistant is the committee's representative for procedural matters, provides administrative support, confirms that search participants have completed mandatory search training, and ensures retention of required documentation.
 The search assistant is responsible for working with the search chair to prepare and submit the Candidate Pool Evaluation form to OIE for review and approval before preliminary interviews are scheduled.
 This individual is responsible for creating, maintaining, and serving as the custodian of records during the search process.
 The search assistant coordinates with the hiring manager and search committee chair and facilitates the recruitment process as needed, which may include processing actions in Workday and providing information and/or status updates to department chairs/school directors.
 The search assistant also assists the search chair with ensuring that the search process is compliant with applicable rules, regulations, and policies.
 For additional duties, please see Checklist - Search Assistant.